bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 Before you start:

 * Make sure you have the Android `sdkmanager` installed to your local computer.
+For more information on `sdkmanager`, check out their [guide](https://developer.android.com/studio/command-line/sdkmanager).

 1. Add a `Do anything with Script step` to your workflow.
 2. Use the Android `sdkmanager` [tool](https://developer.android.com/studio/command-line/sdkmanager) to install the additional packages you need.